makeabilitylab/physcomp/arduino/potentiometers.md

 ![Image shows a water flow meter that uses a turbine in series with a pipe to measure water flow and makes analogy to measure current in line with an ammeter](assets/images/Multimeter_MeasuringCurrentInSeriesLikeWaterFlowTurbine.png)

+As an important side note, recall that microcontroller input pins work like voltmeters.
+We'll return to this in a bit.

 #### Updated Tinkercad circuit with ammeter

-Because there is only one path for the current to flow in this circuit (no branches), we could hook up the ammeter at in-series any location.
+Because there is only one path for the current to flow in this circuit (no branches), we could hook up the ammeter at any in-series location—in between the potentiometer and LED or the resistor and potentiometer, for example.
 I just selected a position that I found convenient.

 ![Tinkercad potentiometer circuit with ammeter in series](assets/images/Potentiometer_LEDCircuitWithBackupResistorAndAmmeter_Tinkercad.png)